-1. Lack of Interest
+1. Lack of Interest in Social Selling

 These figures show just how hard it can be to even begin a conversation – let alone make a sale!

 With this in mind, it is important to distinguish between following leads and building them – social engagement should be treated as a completely separate entity to direct marketing.

-2. Lack of Strategy
+2. Lack of Social Selling Strategy

-60% of companies are still operating without a social selling strategy!
+So many companies are still operating without a social selling strategy!

-We’ve all heard the old adage ‘Failing to prepare is preparing to fail’ – as marketers and business owners, we already know this to be true, so why are 75% of companies still operating blindly?
+We’ve all heard the old adage ‘failing to prepare is preparing to fail’.
+As marketers and business owners, we already know this to be true, so why are 75% of companies still operating blindly?

-Companies utilising social media as part of their marketing and sales strategy exceed their targets 23% more often than those who don’t, whilst 10.8% of sales individuals are closing more than 5 deals using social media.
+Companies utilizing social media as part of their marketing and sales strategy exceed their targets 23% more often than those who don’t, whilst 10.8% of sales individuals are closing more than 5 deals using social media.